Old MacDonald Had a Farm: Traditional Ozark versions

-Old Missouri had a mule, he-hi-he-hi-ho.Several traditional Ozark versions which differ significantly from the standard version were recorded in the 1950s and 60s by different collectors; these recordings are available on the University of Arkansas online digital collection.
+Old Missouri had a mule, he-hi-he-hi-ho.

+Several traditional Ozark versions which differ significantly from the standard version were recorded in the 1950s and 60s by different collectors; these recordings are available on the University of Arkansas online digital collection.

-Early recordings and origin of the famous version
+Early recordings

 The oldest version listed in The Traditional Ballad Index, is the Sam Patterson Trio's "Old MacDonald Had a Farm," released on the Edison label in 1925, followed by a version recorded by Gid Tanner and His Skillet Lickers in 1927.
 These recordings may be the first known versions to use the now standard tune, and the first to name the farmer "Old MacDonald".
 It is unknown what the traditional source of these iconic elements was, but the American versions seem most similar, with their E-I-E-I-O refrains and "old" farmers mentioned in the first line.

-Translations

-The lyrics have been translated from English into other languages and modified slightly to fit rhythmic and cultural requirements.
-In most languages below, it is still sung as a children's song to the same tune.